Keyboard shortcuts

 let new_result = call.result(0).unwrap();

-// (In real code, we'd track and replace all uses)
+// (In real code, we'd track and replace all uses of the lox.alloc result)

 }